highwayns/lohmd2n/Markdowns/powershell-beginners-guide.md

   find syntax of PowerShell cmdlets and more

-As mentioned above, PowerShell commands are designed to have Verb-Noun structure, for instance `Get-Process`, `Set-Location`, `Clear-Host`, etc.
+As mentioned above, PowerShell commands are designed to have Verb-Noun structure, for instance 'Get-Process', 'Set-Location', 'Clear-Host', etc.
 Let’s exercise some of the basic PowerShell commands, also known as **cmdlets**.

 Please note that we will use the PowerShell prompt sign **PS />** as it appears on Linux in the following examples.
-It is shown as `PS C:\>` on  Windows.
+It is shown as 'PS C:\>' on  Windows.

-1. `Get-Process`: Gets the processes that are running on the local computer or a remote computer.
+1. 'Get-Process': Gets the processes that are running on the local computer or a remote computer.

 By default, you will get data back similar to the following: